This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase.

 Ever since opening its doors to the world in the 70’s, China has experienced a period of rapid growth and change.

 These days, more and more tourists from around the world who visit China are flocking to the ancient country to experience its rich history and perhaps catch a glimpse of its bright future.

 While modernization has meant that many western amenities are now available, there are still a few hurdles that might catch the unprepared unaware.

-After two and a half years living and working in China, I’ve compiled some of my top tips for going to China I wish I’d had before I got there.
+After two and a half years living and working in China, I’ve compiled some top tips for going to China I wish I’d had before I got there.